apostrophecms/apostrophe-documentation/tutorials/howtos/deploying-apostrophe-in-the-cloud-with-heroku.md

 > If you do not `node app` with the environment variable correctly, it'll seem to work because it will connect to your own mongodb.
 You can shut down your local mongodb server temporarily if you want to be really, really sure.

-8. Your database exists now on mlab, but it contains no users, so you won't be able to log in.
+8. Your database exists now on MongoDB, but it contains no users, so you won't be able to log in.
 Let's use the command line to connect again to fix that:

 ```
 APOS_MONGODB_URI=mongodb://YOUR-uri-goes-here node app apostrophe-users:add admin admin